 In February 2023, Starlink discontinued Portability in the U.S. This was hastily done, and account holders were not informed, nor given the opportunity to enable (or re-enable) it before it was taken away.

 If you currently have Portability enabled, you are grandfathered in to having it…until you remove it.
 Once you remove it, the option to enable it again will not be there.
 Anyone (like myself) that didn’t have it turned on when they did away with it no longer has the option of enabling it going forward.

 If you are looking to sign up for service, and need Starlink for RV/mobile use, you really have no choice but to sign up for an RV account.
 You will be paying $150/mo every month you don’t have your service paused, and will always be subject to deprioritization, no matter what.

 Is the Satellite Dish & Equipment the Same?

 Currently, the dish and equipment for Residential and RV is exactly the same.
 There is absolutely no difference in the kit you order (except Business accounts, which we’re not discussing here).
 The standard Starlink kit comes with the Dish with a removable stand, a 75’ cable, a router and instructions.

 Check out storage and mounting options for Starlink in my article here.

 Time to Order Starlink!

 Hopefully this has helped you make an informed decision on which account type to select from Starlink.
-We know they are confusing, and to add to that, they keep updating (changing) offerings, terms, etc. on their site.
-We are always looking to keep up, so keep checking back for the latest information on Starlink!
+They keep updating (changing) offerings, terms, etc. on their site.
+We are always looking to keep up, so check back for the latest information on Starlink!